-When you're inside a given ticket, you can simply write e.g. comment:3 to link to the third change comment.
-It is possible to link to a comment of a specific ticket from anywhere using one of the following syntax:
+When you're inside a given tickets, you can simply write e.g. comment:3 to link to the third change comment.
+It's also possible to link to a comment of a specific ticket from anywhere using one of the following syntax:

-- comment:3:ticket:123 - ticket:123#comment:3 (note that you can't write #123#!comment:3!)
+- comment:3:ticket:123 - ticket:123#comment:3 (note that you can't write #123#comment:3!)